egeloen/IvoryGoogleMapBundle/Resources/doc/service/geocoder.md

 ## Dependencies

-The Geocoder API uses [Geocoder](http://github.com/willdurand/Geocoder) which is the most popular PHP Geocoder.
-So, first, I recommend you to read its documentation.
-To install it, read this [documentation](/Resources/doc/installation.md).

-It also requires an http client and so, the library relies on [Httplug](http://httplug.io/) which is an http client abstraction library.
+The Geocoder API requires an http client and so, the library relies on [Httplug](http://httplug.io/) which is an http client abstraction library.
 To install it, read this [documentation](/Resources/doc/installation.md).

 ## Configuration